Matthieu98/csci1102/README.md

 #####Problem Set 9 (Huffman Decoding)
 * This is essentially the inverse of problem set 8.
 This will perform Huffman decoding on a `.zip` file and return the original `.txt`.
 The only new file is `Puff.java`.
 All other files are either helper classes for I/O, or solutions to the past problem set.
-* `Puff.java` - Creates a symbol based on the inputted file to store character and frequency information.
+* `Puff.java` - Creates a symbol table based on the inputted file to store `<character, frequency>` information.
 Leaf node characters are written to the output text file.

 #####Problem Set 10 (AI in a Connect 4 Game)
 * All files except `Player1.java` and `Player2.java` were provided by the professor (they set up the game GUI and logic).
 * `Player1.java` & `Player2.java` - (Both are the same) This code represents an AI for the game Connect4.
 It interprets the board as a 2-dimensional array and analyzes all potential moves at the start of each turn.
 It assigns a priority to each open spot and makes a defensive decision each time.
 (We originally attempted to make a minimaxing algorithm to perform at a balance between aggression and defense, but due to time constraints, we were forced to stick with the simpler, defensive option.)